How clinical trial matching software can amp up your recruitment

 Work with a vendor to customize a clinical trial matching tool for your website.
 A clinical trial search tool specific to your trials makes it easy for patients to search through all of the studies you’re currently recruiting for.
 You can further improve the patient search experience – and make it more likely that qualified patients will find your studies – by adding additional screening questions to your matching software.

 Recruit for one or multiple trials using a prescreener powered by clinical trial matching technology.
 Inclusion and exclusion criteria are different for every trial.
-A patient who isn’t qualified for one trial might be a fit for another.
+A patient who isn’t qualified for one trial might be a candidate for another.
 With single-trial prescreeners, those patients can easily slip through the cracks.
-Prescreeners powered by clinical trial matching software allow sponsors to screen patients against multiple trials in their portfolio.
+Prescreeners powered by clinical trial matching software allow sponsors to evaluate patients’ eligibility against multiple trials in their portfolio.
 This approach can help accelerate clinical trial recruitment for sponsors running more than one trial in a given condition area.

 Find patients who have already expressed interest in taking part.
 One benefit of using clinical trial matching software is that it makes it easier to identify patients who are actively interested in finding a clinical trial.
 Patients who have searched for studies using clinical trial matching software have already raised their hands to participate in research, and are more likely to be engaged and interested in trial participation.
-If you’re interested in this option, ask a potential vendor whether their clinical trial matching tool captures patient information so they may be contacted later.
+If you’re interested in going this route, ask a potential vendor whether their clinical trial matching tool captures patient information so they may be contacted later.
+It’s important to clarify that your vendor is up-to-date on data privacy laws and consent, too.
 Some tools give patients the opportunity to sign up for alerts letting them know when new trials are added that match their profile.
 For example, patients search for trials and sign up for alerts using Antidote Match on more than 250 partner websites.
 Our team is then able to connect with those patients when new trials are available.